 Writing a flyer

 Are you promoting an event?
 Then, your flyers should be straight to the point.
-The aim will be to let your audience know the answer to the following: Who?
+This Ultimate Guide to Flyers will hopefully be able to let your audience know the answer to the following: Who?
 Where?
 When?
 How much?
 To attract customer’s you need to add contact details such as phone and mobile number, email address, website, or social media accounts.

-However, you will need more finesse if you doing an informational and educational flyer.
-You need to make it easy-to-digest yet grab their attention.
+However, you will need more finesse if you’re doing an informational and educational flyer.
+You need to make it easy-to-digest, yet grab their attention.
 In doing that you will need brevity and clarity.

 Your information should be organized.
-You can uses, bulleted lists, subheads, and infographics which aid your readers to read and find important information for them.
+You can use bulleted lists, subheads, and infographics.
+These all aid your audience to read and find important information for them.

 - Is there a next step you want your readers to make?
 Make sure that your call to action is evident and your leaflets encourage people to do it.